Telsey Advisory Group Reiterates Dollar Tree (DLTR) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1652 funds or institutions reporting positions in Dollar Tree.
-This is a decrease of 10 owner(s) or 0.60% in the last quarter.
-Average portfolio weight of all funds dedicated to DLTR is 0.38%, a decrease of 3.23%.
-Total shares owned by institutions decreased in the last three months by 0.28% to 254,699K shares.
-The put/call ratio of DLTR is 1.08, indicating a bearish outlook.
+There are 1650 funds or institutions reporting positions in Dollar Tree.
+This is a decrease of 15 owner(s) or 0.90% in the last quarter.
+Average portfolio weight of all funds dedicated to DLTR is 0.38%, a decrease of 19.41%.
+Total shares owned by institutions decreased in the last three months by 0.36% to 254,069K shares.
+The put/call ratio of DLTR is 0.84, indicating a bullish outlook.

 What are Other Shareholders Doing?